thejohnhoffer/ttzc/README.md

 ## Dear Reader,
 This is some code I wrote in Jan 2016 for [Jonathan Berger's](http://www.baligu.com/) [Time Zone Converter](http://www.thetimezoneconverter.com/).
 Near midnight in the selected cities of "Apia" and "Pago Pago", the time was shown as the "NEXT DAY" instead of the actual two day difference.
 I modified his '.js' file to fix it.

 Suprisingly, he didn't mind my precision, but matched me with it.
 When comparing days, I should have tested it for 30 and 45 minute offset time zones.
-In lieu of doing this, the more parsimonious route involved simply removing the two towns nearest the international date line.
+In lieu of doing this, he removed the two towns nearest the international date line.

 ## Dear Jonathan,